mcclellangg/simple-pay/prototypes/splash/splash_report.md

     - It should protect against the following:
        - [ ] Large filenames (give a max size)
        - [ ] Use of escape characters
-       - [ ] Wheter or not file already exits in directory
+       - [ ] Whether or not file already exits in directory
 - [ ] Adding a new company does not update the dropdown menu until app is restarted
 - [ ] About text is just a placeholder
 - [ ] Open button allows you to choose open a blank file